Our company makes mobility possible

 In the future, the human risk factor in traffic safety will anyhow be reduced to a minimum by leaving the driving up to the computer.
 Apart from the new eco-friendly drive technologies, autonomous driving is currently the most important future trend in the automotive industry.
 In order to be able to drive accident-free without human intervention, cars will have to be able to communicate with each other.
 And this will require tremendous computing capacities - especially when you think of dense traffic in cities, where thousands and thousands of self-driving cars will have to be coordinated in the future.

-We are making an important contribution with the semiconductor materials from our Performance Materials business unit.
+We are making an important contribution with the semiconductor materials from our Electronics business unit.
 That’s because our high-tech materials permit the development of increasingly powerful microchips and sensors that form the backbone of self-driving vehicles.
 In a study, the auditing and consultancy firm PwC assumes that sales of semiconductors to the automotive industry will increase to US$ 68 billion by 2022.
 This development is due not only to the huge market potential of autonomous cars, but also to the increasing proportion of electric vehicles that require about twice as many semiconductors as conventional vehicles.

 If the promise of smart, autonomous traffic is to be realized not only in urban but also rural areas, not only high-performance microchips, but also large-scale networks will be needed.
 Smart antennas, which provide reliable and ultra-fast connections between cars and satellites even in remote regions, could represent a promising solution.
-Liquid crystal technology from EMD Performance Materials is important when it comes to manufacturing smart antennas.
+Liquid crystal technology from EMD Electronics is important when it comes to manufacturing smart antennas.

 From the bumper to the board computer

 It always fascinates me to see how many application possibilities exist for our products in cars alone.
 And the applications I’ve just mentioned are only a small sample.
-Among other things, EMD Performance Materials also manufactures functional coatings for the automotive industry that protect vehicles from scratches, dirt and corrosion.
+Among other things, EMD Electronics also manufactures functional coatings for the automotive industry that protect vehicles from scratches, dirt and corrosion.
 And we make pearl luster pigments for aesthetically appealing automotive coatings.
 So when you tell your electric car to drive you to the next supermarket, you can be pretty certain that the technology of our company is also inside your car.